outrigdev/outrig/README.md

   </picture>
 </p>

-Outrig is an open-source, dev-time observability tool for Go programs — think Chrome DevTools for Go.
-Search logs, monitor goroutines, track variables, and explore runtime metrics.
-Integrate in seconds.
+Outrig is an open-source observability tool for Go development.
+It provides real-time log search, goroutine monitoring, variable tracking, and runtime metrics to help you debug and understand your applications.

 Outrig runs 100% locally.
 No data ever leaves your machine.